bbauska/Coursera-Bootstrap/readme.md

 Our next exercise looks at ways of displaying content on our web page.

-They look at how we can include tables into our web page and how we can style those tables using Bootstrap\'s classes for styling tables, including responsive design of tables.
-We\'ll also look at another versatile component that is available in Bootstrap called as a card.
+They look at how we can include tables into our web page and how we can style those tables using Bootstrap&apos;s classes for styling tables, including responsive design of tables.
+We&apos;ll also look at another versatile component that is available in Bootstrap called as a card.

 A card allows you to display content in millions of ways.

-We\'ll look at two different ways of using a card to display content.
+We&apos;ll look at two different ways of using a card to display content.

 Later on, we will see the use of cards again and again for future designs of certain parts of our website.